vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 For setting up `kubectl` you have a couple of additional options:

    * If `kubectl` is not on your PATH then you can tell the extension its location using the `vs-kubernetes.kubectl-path` workspace setting.
 This should be the full file name and path of the kubectl binary.
-   * If you are using the extension to work with an Azure Container Service then you can install and configure `kubectl` using the `Kubernetes Configure from ACS` command.
+   * If you are using the extension to work with Azure Container Services or Azure Kubernetes Services then you can install and configure `kubectl` using the `Kubernetes Configure from Cluster` command.

 ### Setting up your environment for Helm and Draft